redpanda-data/connect/website/docs/components/processors/schema_registry_decode.md

 ### Protobuf Format

 This processor decodes protobuf messages to JSON documents, you can read more about JSON mapping of protobuf messages here: https://developers.google.com/protocol-buffers/docs/proto3#json

-Current limitations:
-* It only supports protobuf definition with only ONE message type.
-* [Schema reference](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/serdes-protobuf.html#schema-references-in-protobuf) is not supported yet.

 ## Fields